orcohennn/Bricker-game/README.md

 # Bricker Game

 The Bricker Game is a Java-based game where players control a paddle to bounce a ball and break bricks.
-This README provides an overview of the project structure, key classes, and functionalities.
+This README provides an overview of the project structure, key classes, and functionalities, developed using DanoGameLab library.

 ## Media
 <img src="readme_files/readmeImg2.jpeg" alt="Description of Image" width="300" height="300">